Delhi Traffic Police revises maximum speed limits for all category vehicles | Business

 In addition to this, police said for 'minor roads' at residential areas and commercial markets, the maximum speed for all vehicles is 30 kmph.
 Earlier, the speed for transport vehicles in these areas was between 20-30 kmph.

-According to a police statement, Delhi Police Commissioner S N Shrivastava constituted a Speed Review Committee under the chairmanship of Taj Hassan, Special Commissioner of Police (Traffic).
+According to a police statement, then Delhi Police commissioner Amulya Patnaik had constituted a Speed Review Committee under the chairmanship of Taj Hassan, Special Commissioner of Police (Traffic).

 This panel includes officers from Delhi Traffic Police as well as expert members/officials from the Central Road Research Institute Delhi (CRRI) and transport department of the Delhi Government to examine the existing speed limits notified by Delhi Traffic Police in conjunction with the maximum speed limits notified by the Ministry of Road Transport and Highways, through a notification dated April 6, 2018.